v4rakh/ts3web/README.md

 * Sources are hosted on [https://github.com/v4rakh/ts3web](https://github.com/v4rakh/ts3web)

 ## Limitations

-Features which are currently not supported:
+TeamSpeak has a detailed interface for permissions and uploading files, therefore the following features are not
+supported:

-* upload files (only viewing and deleting)
+* uploading files (only viewing and deleting, use the official client for uploading)
-* modify permissions (only viewing)
+* editing permissions (only viewing, use the client for editing)

 ## F.A.Q